jean2ai/jean2/docs/auth.md

 ### Token security

 - Tokens are compared using a **constant-time comparison** to prevent timing attacks
-- Tokens are stored as plain environment variables — use appropriate filesystem permissions on `~/.jean2/.env`
+- Tokens are stored as plain environment variables: use appropriate filesystem permissions on `~/.jean2/.env`

 ### Checking auth status